python/cpython/Doc/library/pickle.rst

       The *protocol* parameter was added.

-.. function:: loads(string)
+.. function:: loads(data)

-   Read a pickled object hierarchy from a string.
-Characters in the string past the pickled object's representation are ignored.
+   Read a pickled object hierarchy from a byte string.
+Bytes past the pickled object's representation are ignored.

 The :mod:`pickle` module also defines three exceptions: